Do You Have Lower Back Pain or Spinal Pressure?

-The aging process and genetic disorders are two risk factors for spinal stenosis.
+Two risk factors for spinal stenosis are the aging process and genetic disorders.
 Causes of the condition include:

 - Spinal tumors, which are abnormal growths that can form inside the spinal cord, within the membranes that cover the spinal cord, or in the space in-between the spinal cord and vertebrae.

 Symptoms of Spinal Stenosis

 Most people first notice symptoms of spinal stenosis after age 50.
 Depending on which nerves are affected, spinal stenosis can have a variety of symptoms:

 - Leg pain or cramping: Compressed nerves in your lower (lumbar) spine can cause pain or cramping in your legs.

 - Loss of bowel or bladder control: In cases of severe spinal stenosis, nerves to your bladder or bowel may be affected.

 - Neck or shoulder pain: Compressed nerves in your neck can cause pain in your neck and/or shoulder—though spinal stenosis in your neck often causes no pain.

 - Numbness, weakness, tingling: Spinal stenosis in your upper spine can cause. numbness, weakness or tingling in a leg, foot, arm or hand, which may, in turn, cause clumsiness or a lack of coordination.